purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

 |       \---source
 \---middleware
 ```
+>__ACTION:__
-To get started, create a workspace with an /examples folder.
+>To get started, create a workspace with an /examples folder.
-Replace the "1st_example" folder with the name of the example being converted to a cSolution format.
+>Replace the "1st_example" folder with the name of the example being converted to a cSolution format.

-### 2.0 Add Template Files: cSolution, cProject and cDefault
+## 2.0 Project Template Files
 The process starts with putting required template files in the root of the individual example folder (Copied from example templates):
 - **[csolution.yml](https://github.com/Open-CMSIS-Pack/csolution-examples/blob/main/Templates/Simple/MyName.csolution.yml)**: contains target types, and packs for device, board and middleware
 - **[cproject.yml](https://github.com/Open-CMSIS-Pack/csolution-examples/blob/main/Templates/Simple/MyName.cproject.yml)** : contains list of software components from packs and defines source files